Skip to main content

 • “It gives off strong Resident Evil vibes—it feels like a stylized PS2 classic but with the polish of modern graphics and smooth movement.”

-• “What struck me the most was the unique art style and the combination of 2D and 3D elements to create the world around Kriophobia, following again the inspiration from the classics and their pre-rendered environments with fixed cameras.”
+• “What struck me the most was the unique art style and the combination of 2D and 3D elements to create the world around Kriophobia, drawing inspiration from classics with pre-rendered environments and fixed cameras.”

 • music